dotwebstack/dotwebstack-framework/service/openapi/README.md

 Path operations and types used in the specification should map to the GraphQL service.

 # 1.1.1 Operation mapping
 Operations in the OpenAPI specification are mapped to GraphQL queries using the value of the `x-dws-query` specification extension.
-For example, the following `get` operation in the `/breweries` path
+For example, the following `get` operation in the `/breweries` path:
 ```yaml
 paths:
   /breweries: